xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 		  No advertising protos.

-3. Information from the policy-map is used further to program corresponding rules in Hardware:
+3. Information from the policy-map is used further to program corresponding rules in the Hardware:

-Summary:
+**Summary:**

 	"show pbr-pal ipolicy CGN_0 detail location 0/6/CPU0"